Alexandra Hills

 Alexandra Hills has shown very soft population growth performance across periods assessed by AreaSearch

-Alexandra Hills' population, as of November 2025, is estimated at around 17,242.
-This reflects a growth of 770 people since the 2021 Census, which reported a population of 16,472.
-The increase is inferred from AreaSearch's estimate of the resident population as 17,153 in June 2024, along with 39 validated new addresses since the Census date.
-This results in a density ratio of 1,258 persons per square kilometer, above the national average assessed by AreaSearch.
-Alexandra Hills' growth rate of 4.7% since the census is close to that of its SA3 area (4.9%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 53.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Alexandra Hills is around 17,243.
+This figure reflects an increase of 771 people since the 2021 Census, which reported a population of 16,472.
+The change was inferred from AreaSearch's estimation of the resident population at 17,153 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 37 validated new addresses since the Census date.
+This results in a population density ratio of 1,258 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The suburb's growth rate of 4.7% since the census is close to that of its SA3 area (4.9%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 53.0% of overall population gains during recent periods in Alexandra Hills.

 Frequently Asked Questions - Population